-The day trading restrictions in Rule 2520 would not apply to portfolio margin accounts that establish and maintain at least five million dollars in equity, provided that a member has the ability to monitor the intra-day risk associated with day trading.

-Portfolio margin accounts that do not establish and maintain at least five million dollars in equity would otherwise be subject to the day trading restrictions.
-However, if the position or positions day traded were part of a hedge strategy, the day trading restrictions would not apply.
-A "hedge strategy" for purposes of the rule means a transaction or a series of transactions that reduces or offsets a material portion of the risk in a portfolio.
-Members would be expected to monitor portfolio accounts to detect and prevent circumvention of the day trading requirements.
+The day trading restrictions in Rule 2520 do not apply to a portfolio margin account that establishes and maintains at least five million dollars in equity, provided that a member has the ability to monitor the intra-day risk associated with day trading.
+A portfolio margin account that does not establish and maintain at least five million dollars in equity is otherwise subject to the day trading restrictions.
+However, if the position or positions day traded were part of a hedge strategy, the day trading restrictions do not apply.
+A "hedge strategy" for purposes of the rule means a transaction or a series of transactions reduces or offsets a material portion of the risk in a portfolio.
+Members are expected to monitor portfolio margin accounts to detect and prevent circumvention of the day trading requirements.